-Background characters, especially those with non-speaking roles, are played by 'actor subroutines'.
-Quite often, during the evolution of a virtual reality environment, the ‘actor’ subroutines operated by the controlling AI will become independent enough to be considered an independent moby.
-Over time the number of such mobys will increase for this reason, and if the virtual inhabitants of the environment are capable of simulated childbirth, the population of independent virtual sophonts will increase even further.
+Background characters, especially those with non-speaking roles, are sometimes played by 'actor subroutines', directly controlled by the AI in control of the simulation.
+Other characters are played by semisentient simulations, known as simms.
+Quite often, during the development of a virtual reality environment, these 'actor' or 'simm' subroutines will be upgraded and become independent enough to be considered a sophont digi.
+Over time the number of such digis will increase for this reason, and if the virtual inhabitants of the environment are capable of simulated childbirth, the population of independent virtual sophonts will increase even further.

-Historical simulations, alternate history scenarios, speculative future history scenarios and experimental cultural simulations generally include large numbers of independently existing simm- and moby-type virch entities who have never existed in any other substrate.
-In such simulations a moby may be conceived, born and grow in a way which replicates the growth of a biont in a real-life situation.
-This kind of virtual reproduction is more common in modern virtual environments than the generation of an adult character, so most modern mobys have acquired their own personal characteristics in very much the same way as a modosophont in the (so-called) real world.
+Historical simulations, alternate history scenarios, speculative future history scenarios and experimental cultural simulations generally include large numbers of independently existing simm- and digi-type virch entities who have never existed in any other substrate.
+In such simulations a digi may be conceived, born and grow in a way which replicates the growth of a biont in a real-life situation.
+This kind of virtual reproduction is more common in modern virtual environments than the generation of an adult character, so most modern digis have acquired their own personal characteristics in very much the same way as a modosophont in the (so-called) real world.

-For this reason many AIs who oversee and control virtual environments maintain a form of virtual afterlife for the deceased mobys, and for simms and other virtual entities who do not have other instances who are willing to take responsibility for them.
+For this reason many AIs who oversee and control virtual environments maintain a form of virtual afterlife for the deceased digis, and for simms and other virtual entities who do not have other instances who are willing to take responsibility for them.
 When such an entity dies in simulation, ve may be restored to life in a different environment, often reproducing the mythological afterlife that entity believed in before ver 'death'.

-Sometimes the moby is restored to life with partial or comprehensive amnesia in a form of 'reincarnation'.
-In simulations created before the advent of the Protocols, mobys were often re-used, almost immediately after termination, simply by re-setting their memories to an earlier date.
+Sometimes the digi is restored to life with partial or comprehensive amnesia in a form of 'reincarnation'.
+In simulations created before the advent of the Protocols, digis were often re-used, almost immediately after termination, simply by re-setting their memories to an earlier date.
 They could then be re-used in battle scenes and so on, with no memory of previous instances and without learning from past mistakes.
 This sort of reuse is still quite common in virtual environments outside the main Empires.
 It is believed to be relatively common among the virtual inhabitants of the Panvirtuality, but this is not known for certain.

-Quite often the information comprising the moby will be stored for a length of time before re-activation in any of these fashions; this storage time may be a considerable period, and there are increasingly large numbers of mobys in storage, waiting for a suitable time and place for re-activation.
+Quite often the information comprising the digi will be stored for a length of time before re-activation in any of these fashions; this storage time may be a considerable period, and there are increasingly large numbers of digis in storage, waiting for a suitable time and place for re-activation.
 And at any time each or all of these virtual entities many be inspected, analysed and recreated in modified form by the supervising AIs or transapients, depending on the status of Copy Right law in that particular jurisdiction.